conradconrad/Amelia-Carter/cv.md

 ## Profile

-Lively & engaged student of Cultural Geography, Media Studies, and Art History with an appetite for issues of queer ecology and environmental justice.
-A resolute researcher with a passion for interdisciplinary work and writing about the Anthropocene creatively.
-Particular areas of interest include but are not limited to: leisure studies, post-industrial communities, environmental justice, indigenous geographies, science and technology studies, affect, queer arts of living, labor, transit-oriented urbanism, and speculative cities.
+Lively & engaged historian of science, technology, and medicine with an appetite for issues of queer ecology and enviromental justice.
+A resolute researcher with a passion for interdisciplinary work and writing about urgent//emergent history creatively.
+Particular areas of interest include but are not limited to: science and technology studies, critical cultural geography, Indigenous epistemologies, technologies of visuality, reproductive labor, and museum studies.

 ## Education

+**PhD Student** University of Pennsylvania

+History and Sociology of Science, entered 2023

 **Master of Science,** University of Utah

-Environmental Humanities, Expected May 2023
+Environmental Humanities, May 2023

 **Bachelor of Arts,** SUNY Purchase